^

 • polypositional, comparative radiography;

-• bone mode with computed tomography, etc.
+• bone mode in computed tomography, etc.

 • osteofibrous dysplasia (ossifying fibroma);